| Emergency

 drinking bottled water or purified water during a disaster that is what

 your animals should be drinking too.
+Take

 several pictures of all the animals and keep these pictures with your